Ledger-Donjon/scaffold/docs/getting_started.rst

     # Connect to the board.
     # This will open the serial device and check for hardware version
+    # Passing the serial device path is optional.
+If not specified, the library
+    # will try to find the board automatically if not specified.
     scaffold = Scaffold('/dev/ttyUSB0')

     # Configure UART0 for operation